jackyzha0/jackyzha0.github.io/content/thoughts/Hold the Fries.md

 "Shaun, you're doing that thing again.
 Staring into some far off land.
 Hurry up loopyhead, figure out what you wanna get."

-A fog seemed to lift from Shaun's brain and she realized she had been staring at the menu for a while.
+A fog seemed to lift from Shaun's brain and he realized he had been staring at the menu for a while.

 "Same as usual I guess.
 Deluxe Burger, hold the fries.
 I just want the coke."